-AA027008 3 Credits GLOBAL POLITICS Learning Outcomes At the end of the course, students are able to: Review theoretical debates about state-society relations and modes of governance under different political systems as economies develop and are affected by; global events.
-Assess key debates globally about core political and economic issues involving democratic and authoritarian forms of governance and models of development, as well as core issues such as poverty, inequality, social exclusion, religion, terrorism, migration and human rights; and; Explain contestations between the state and society in different regions, based on these issues, and how they shape political systems and socio-economic development.
-Synopsis of Course Contents This course deals with core issues involving governance, development and justice within countries and regions.
+- Review theoretical debates about state-society relations and modes of governance under different political systems as economies develop and are affected by; global events. - (2) Assess key debates globally about core political and economic issues involving democratic and authoritarian forms of governance and models of development, as well as core issues such as poverty, inequality, social exclusion, religion, terrorism, migration and human rights; and; - (3) Explain contestations between the state and society in different regions, based on these issues, and how they shape political systems and socio-economic development.

+This course deals with core issues involving governance, development and justice within countries and regions.
 Theoretical perspectives within the area of global politics will first be reviewed, to better grapple with pressing issues in society shaped by real world events.

 Global events affected by neoliberal development, the rapid rise of China, religious conflicts, terrorism, racism and migration that are contributing to growing state-society contestations within countries will be discussed in this course.

 The interaction between local, national and global sources of power within developed and emerging economies will be appraised to determine how they shape domestic political discourses and public policies.

-Assessment Weightage Continuous Assessment : 60% Final Examination: 40 % Medium of Instruction English
+Continuous Assessment: 60% Final Examination: 40 %

-AA027009 3 Credits QUALITY GOVERNANCE IN PUBLIC SECTOR Learning Outcomes At the end of the course, students are able to: Interpret concepts, theories, and philosophy of Quality, Quality Governance and Total Quality Management.
-Appraise models and approaches of quality governance.
-Suggest the application and implementation of quality tools and techniques for quality performance improvement in the public sector.
-Synopsis of Course Contents This course explores and analyzes the application of quality theories and approaches, quality governance practices, examines quality planning and implementation based on quality tools and techniques as well as understanding and evaluating issues and problems in quality governance in public sector.
+AA027009 QUALITY GOVERNANCE IN PUBLIC SECTOR 3 Credits Learning Outcomes At the end of the course, students are able to: (1) Interpret concepts, theories, and philosophy of Quality, Quality Governance and Total Quality Management.
+(2) Appraise models and approaches of quality governance.
+(3) Suggest the application and implementation of quality tools and techniques for quality performance improvement in the public sector.
+Synopsis of Course This course explores and analyzes the application of quality Contents theories and approaches, quality governance practices, examines quality planning and implementation based on quality tools and techniques as well as understanding and evaluating issues and problems in quality governance in public sector.
 Assessment Weightage Continuous Assessment: 60% Final Examination: 40 % Medium of Instruction English

-AA027010 3 Credits MALAYSIAN POLITICS Learning Outcomes At the end of the course, students are able to: Examine the political system in Malaysia; Assess the developments and political issues in Malaysia; and Analyze issues concerning the development of nation state.
+AA027010 3 Credits MALAYSIAN POLITICS Learning Outcomes At the end of the course, students are able to: (1) Examine the political system in Malaysia; (2) Assess the developments and political issues in Malaysia; and (3) Analyze issues concerning the development of nation state.
 Synopsis of Course Contents The first part of the course provides an overview of Malaysian political system, process and governance.
 It also discusses major political developments which have taken place over the past years until present.
 The second part of the course will discuss on selected issues and topics such as political parties, general elections, the middle class and democracy.
 Assessment Weightage Continuous Assessment: 60% Final Examination: 40 % Medium of Instruction English

-AA027011 3 Credits LOCAL GOVERNMENT Learning Outcomes At the end of the course, students are able to: (1) relate strategic issues in local government and urbanisation; (2) examine the links between local government and urban environment and its relationship with local and urban issues; an (3) assess reforms relating to local government, urbanisation, democracy, service delivery, and governance to the current scenario.
-Synopsis of Course Contents This course explores the fundamentals form and function of local government in the intergovernmental space.
+LOCAL GOVERNMENT AA027011 3 Credits Learning Outcomes At the end of the course, students are able to: (1) relate strategic issues in local government and urbanisation; (2) examine the links between local government and urban environment and its relationship with local and urban issues: an (3) assess reforms relating local government, to urbanisation, democracy, service delivery, and governance to the current scenario.
+Synopsis of Course This course explores the fundamentals form and function of Contents local government in the intergovernmental space.
 It is designed to meet the needs of students who wish to develop an understanding of local government and urbanisation.
 This course examines the history of local government, and explaining its complex and varied relationship with higher tiers of government.
 Finally, it explores the nature, causes of urbanisation distress related to local government, and examines the relevant policies to address them.
-Assessment Weightage Continuous Assessment: 60% Final Examination: 40 % Medium of Instruction English ning Outcomes At the end of the course, students are able to: At the end of the course, students are able to: Interpret theoretical approaches to development of social policies in overcoming social problems Evaluate the role of social welfare and social services in the management of societies Anticipate the impacts of social policy-making and implementation in different social, economic and political contexts opsis of Course ents This course focuses on understanding the needs of social policy development, identifying actors and organizations directly and indirectly involved in the formulation and implementation of social policy as well as analyzing the process of social policy formulation, implementation and evaluation in relation to social problems and development. essment Weightage Continuous Assessment: 60% Final Examination: 40% ium of Instruction English psis of Course ents ssment Weightage
+Continuous Assessment: 60% Assessment Weightage Final Examination: 40 %